HZcohort/DiNetxify/docs/md/visual.md

     phewas_result=phewas_result,           # Results of PheWAS analysis
-    comorbidity_result=com_network_result, # Results of comorbidity network analysis trajectory_result=trajectory_result,   # Results of disease trajectory analysis exposure_name='Short LTL',             # Name of the exposure (for labeling the exposure node).
-Use None for exposed-only cohorts. exposure_size=15,                      # Relative size scaling for the exposure node (to make it prominent).
-None for exposed-only cohorts. exposure_location=(0, 0, 0)            # 3D coordinates for the exposure node.
-If None, it defaults to (0,0,0).
+    comorbidity_result=com_network_result, # Results of comorbidity network analysis trajectory_result=trajectory_result,   # Results of disease trajectory analysis exposure_name='exposure',              # Name of the exposure (for labeling the exposure node).
+Use None for exposed-only cohorts exposure_size=15,                      # Relative size scaling for the exposure node (to make it prominent).
+None for exposed-only cohorts exposure_location=(0, 0, 0)            # 3D coordinates for the exposure node.
+If None, it defaults to (0,0,0) )
-)

 # If this were an exposed-only cohort (no explicit exposure variable), you would set: